QMaximillian/simon-says/README.md

-# Simon Says w/ Hooks
+# Simon Says

 [Play It!](http://vast-falls-04014.herokuapp.com/)

-A recreation of the popular Simon Says game built with React primarily using the React Hooks API
+A recreation of the popular Simon Says game built with React.

 ## Description